 12. Information furnished by the Applicant has been considered for assessment of injury to the domestic industry.
-The Applicant has furnished evidence regarding the injury resulting from the alleged dumping of dumped imports during the Period of Investigation in the form of increase volume of dumped imports in absolute terms and in relation to production and consumption, price undercutting and price suppressing effect on the domestic industry.
-The Applicant has claimed that their performance has been adversely impacted resulting in decline in production, capacity utilisation, domestic sales volumes, market share, profitability, cash flow and return on capital employed as a result of increase in imports of product under consideration from subject countries at a price below the selling price, and non-injurious price of the domestic industry.
-The Applicant has also claimed that there is a further threat of injury to the domestic industry in view of significant capacities of subject goods in subject countries, and suppressing and depressing effect of import prices on domestic selling prices.
-There is sufficient prima facie evidence of injury being caused to the domestic industry by dumped imports of subject goods from the subject countries.
+The Applicant has furnished evidence regarding the price effect i.e., price undercutting, price depression and suppression on the domestic industry.
+The Applicant has claimed that its performance has been adversely impacted during the POI leading to decline in market share, profits, return on capital employed (ROCE) and cash profits.
+There is sufficient prima facie evidence of injury being caused to the domestic industry by dumped imports of subject goods from the subject country.